scf37/fpscala2/README.md

 - Immutable in-memory dao using `StateT`
 - request context (including requestId for logging) using `Kleisli[F, Context, ?]` instead of F
+- application statistics: query and transaction execution timings.
+Finagle also provides request timing stats, make it more explicit somehow?
 - delayed logging - delay logging evaluation till end of request processing to decide log level based on response (e.g. enable debug logging for failed requests only)
 - find better way to manage Application effects (3 seems to be a bit high)
 - add scalacheck?
+- add scalafmt?
+- consider moving to http4s?
 - use `Resource` for `I[_]`?
 Not sure I should care about proper shutdown - well-written application should behave well in case of forced termination.
+- Add request flow control: timeouts, parallel request count limit
+- cancellation on timeout?
+Does it make sense on JDBC?
+Will it improve behavior of overloaded app?